Tony Bartels, DVM, MBA

 Student Debt Questions & Answers – from 3rd year veterinary students

 Student Debt Q&A from students The following are questions asked during recent Climbing Mt.
 Debt sessions with 3rd year veterinary students at U.S. colleges of veterinary medicine.
-They will be graduating in 2024, likely facing an updated student loan repayment framework.
-With all of the recent changes to federal student loans (current and pending), repayment …
+They will be graduating in 2024, likely facing an updated student loan repayment framework and transitionary deadlines.
+With all of the recent changes to federal student loans (current …

 Student Debt Questions & Answers – from 3rd year veterinary students Read More »